2025 Toyota Mirai

 How does the Mirai drive?
 Hydrogen fuel cell cars are comparatively mild when you measure them against their battery electric vehicle counterparts.
 The Toyota Mirai leads the fuel cell field in acceleration, needing only 8.1 seconds to reach 60 mph, but that's unremarkable by gasoline-propelled vehicle standards, and laughable by EV standards.

-While the Mirai's braking performance (120 feet from 60 mph) and steering feedback are also most unremarkable, it displays surprisingly good composure turning a corner thanks to its rear-wheel-drive layout and near 50:50 weight distribution.
+While the Mirai's braking performance (120 feet from 60 mph) and steering feedback are also mostly unremarkable, it displays surprisingly good composure turning a corner thanks to its rear-wheel-drive layout and near 50:50 weight distribution.
 We wouldn't call it sporty, but the Mirai moves with a surprising amount of grace for such a heavy vehicle.
 And because it's an EV, there's no transmission, which means smooth, shiftless acceleration.
 We do wish it had stronger regenerative braking and that we could permanently select the stronger setting and not have it reset after each stop.

-While the Mirai's braking performance (120 feet from 60 mph) and steering feedback are also most unremarkable, it displays surprisingly good composure turning a corner thanks to its rear-wheel-drive layout and near 50:50 weight distribution.
+While the Mirai's braking performance (120 feet from 60 mph) and steering feedback are also mostly unremarkable, it displays surprisingly good composure turning a corner thanks to its rear-wheel-drive layout and near 50:50 weight distribution.
 We wouldn't call it sporty, but the Mirai moves with a surprising amount of grace for such a heavy vehicle.
 And because it's an EV, there's no transmission, which means smooth, shiftless acceleration.
 We do wish it had stronger regenerative braking and that we could permanently select the stronger setting and not have it reset after each stop.

 Comfort